TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 rails db:migrate
 ~~~

-#### Step 2.4: Start it up!
+#### Step 2.4: Start Up Your App

-Now that you have created a rails application, we can start it up and see if it works!
+Now that you have created a Rails application, you can start it up and see if it works!

 Run: